svodnik/sfjs5/05-slackbot-lab/1-slack-bot-install-guide.md

     where `TOKEN-GOES-HERE` is the API token provided by your instructor

-    > This gives output, then gives you a prompt that lets you interact with your hubot.
+    You'll receive a number of messages, including some warnings, which should not be a problem.
+When the messages stop, press Enter.

+    You should have a prompt containing your bot name.

     Press Ctrl + C when you're done, to return to the shell prompt.

+    For future testing, you can simply type ./bin/hubot from the myhubot directory.